Contact! (Eiffel 65 album)

 Contact! is the second album by Italian Dance trio Eiffel 65.
-Released on 24 July 2001, the album contains lyrics in both English and Italian.
+Released on 24 July 2001 through WEA. the album contains lyrics in both English and Italian.

+Background

+The band entered production on Contact! in the wake of the worldwide success of “Blue (Da Ba Dee),” which had topped charts across Europe and reached No. 6 on the US Billboard Hot 100, shaping expectations for the group’s follow-up release.

 Development and sound

-Work on the album originally began in May 2000, while Eiffel 65 were on a tour bus in Los Angeles in the United States.
+Work on the album originally began in August 2000, while Eiffel 65 were on a tour bus in Los Angeles in the United States.
 They had brought a laptop computer, a keyboard and a pair of speakers, and "Back In Time" would be the first track written for the album.
 When the group went back to Turin, they would take more time to get back in touch in producing music.
 The album was developed over the course of six months, with 31 demos recorded.

 The album's sound is different from the group's first album.
 Europop (1999), taking influence from French house à la Daft Punk.
 It also incorporates synthpop elements.
 However, the harder and more metallic Eurodance sound of their earlier work occasionally shines through on some tracks.
 Member Jeffrey Jey called the change of sound from their previous album more of a "development" than a radical change in direction.
 New techniques of arrangement were also used, such as sampling sounds into instruments.